Magnetic interference patterns in long disordered Josephson junctions: Summary and discussion

 To summarize, we consider a long diffusive SNS junction in an external magnetic field $\mathbf{H}$.
 We show that depending on the width of the junction relative to the magnetic length $\xi_H=\sqrt{\phi_0 / H}$ two different regimes can be observed.
 For narrow junctions the anomalous Green function $F$ decays monotonically along the junction while for wide junctions exponentially damped oscillations are present.
-We find that the transition between the two regimes occurs for a width $L_c\approx0.82\xi_H$.
-Those different behaviors translate in a monotonic decay of the Josephson critical current (\ref{current1}) as a function of the magnetic flux through a narrow junction and in damped current oscillations for wide junctions.
-Finally, we show that for wide links the current and the superconducting pair correlations are concentrated in a small region of size $\xi_H$ close to the border of the junction.
+We find that the transition between the two regimes occurs at the width $L_c\approx0.82\xi_H$.
+These different behaviors of the proximity correlations translate into two types of the dependence of the Josephson critical current on the magnetic flux through the junction: a monotonic decay for narrow junctions and an oscillating decay for wide junctions.
+We also show that for wide junctions, both the superconducting pair correlations and the current are concentrated in a small region of size $\xi_H$ near the edges of the junction.

 The main finding of the present work, in comparison with previous studies of this problem, is the identification of the damped-oscillating phase for wide and long junctions.
-This phase resembles both the Fraunhofer regime (for wide and short junctions) and the damped phase (for narrow and long junctions).
-The period of oscillations is the same as in the Fraunhofer interference pattern, while the exponentially decaying factor resembles the damped phase.
+This phase may be understood as a ``crossover'' between the Fraunhofer and the purely damped regimes: the period of oscillations is the same as in the Fraunhofer interference pattern, while the exponentially decaying factor resembles the damped phase.

-Conceptually, the transition between the two asymptotic regimes for long junctions in our problem is similar to the transition between the two regimes in superconductor--ferromagnet--superconductor junctions with domains studied in one of our earlier papers.\cite{us3rd} In both systems, the transition between the purely damped and damped-oscillating behavior is related to a bifurcation of the solution to the linearized Usadel equations.
+Conceptually, the transition between the two asymptotic regimes for long junctions in our problem is similar to the transition between the two regimes in superconductor--ferromagnet--superconductor junctions with domains studied in Ref.~\onlinecite{crouzy:07}.
+In both systems, the transition between the purely damped and damped-oscillating behavior is related to a bifurcation of the solution to the linearized Usadel equations.

-Experimentally the limit of a long junction is accessible and has been the subject of recent experiments.\cite{squid} While the decaying regime has been observed, even though without a good quantitative agreement with the theory, the regime of decaying oscillations predicted in our present paper has not been reached, because the fields were not sufficiently high.
-In future experimental studies, it may be convenient to use junctions with the aspect ratio $L_x/L_y\sim 1$ to access this new damped-oscillating regime, in order to be able to use lower fields than for $L_x/L_y \gg 1$ junctions.
-In any case, an accurate analysis would be required to distinguish the decaying exponential regime predicted in our paper from the distorted Fraunhofer pattern due to possible structural inhomogeneities of the critical current, as discussed in Ref.~\onlinecite{Pa}.